Corporate site selectors like Arizona, but other measures show Utah doing something better to close deals.

 Site selectors already think well of Arizona when they start considering places in which to locate or expand.
 We can hope that, armed with additional business-friendly incentives, the state can close deals that will result in good jobs and a strong economy.

-Commercial Real Estate Group of Tucson specializes in representing tenants and corporate users across the United States, Latin America, Europe and Asia as an affiliate of ITRA Global.
+Commercial Real Estate Group of Tucson specializes in representing tenants and corporate users across the United States.
 For more information, call 520-299-3400.